 Getting Around in Costa Rica – Things You Should Know

-Getting around in Costa Rica is as simple as choosing from the four transportation options in this article…
+Traveling to Costa Rica with a long list of things to see?
+Getting around the country is as simple as choosing from the four transportation options in this article…

 You’ve decided that Costa Rica is your dream destination.
 There are beautiful beaches, majestic volcanoes, and adventure-filled rainforests and canopies to explore — but how do you get there?
 The most frequent methods of getting around in Costa Rica are rental cars, shuttle buses, private vans, ferries, or domestic planes.
 Although Costa Rica is not big, a typical vacation will take you to different parts of the country that may be three to four hours apart.
 Therefore, remember to consider the distance between destinations when you start planning your travel itinerary (and here’s where our Anywhere Expert Guides can help)